 By the National Parks Service

-The L.C. completely overshadowed all other ranching operations in Southwest New Mexico.
-It was one of the truly great ranches of the West—at its height in the 1890's controlling a million-acre range carrying 60,000 head.
-Tom Lyons, baron of the upper Gila, carved a kingdom out of mountain, plain and desert, and left for posterity a ranch house and headquarters complex that overshadows all other surviving historic ranch establishments in the Southwest.
+The L.C.
+Ranch, just down the road from New Mexico Cabin Rentals near the Gila National Forest and Silver City NM completely overshadowed all other ranching operations in Southwest New Mexico.
+It was one of the great ranches in Western History —controlling a million-acre range carrying 60,000 head.
+Tom Lyons, known as the baron of the upper Gila, carved a kingdom out of the Gila Forest region, and left a headquarters complex that overshadows all other surviving historic ranch establishments in the Southwest.